hzget/hzget.github.io/neural_networks/implementation.md

-# Programming
+# 04 Implementation

 It's time to implement the function.
 Before that, we need to download the data set MNIST.
 It contains 70000 images and each of them is a handwritten digit.
 These digits are used for training and testing.

+The code is in the git repo [machine learning](https://github.com/hzget/machine-learning).
-The code is self-explained thus I will not give too much redundant detail.
+It is self-explained thus I will not give too much redundant detail.
 Just gives the usage.

-## usage of the lib
+## Usage of the lib

 ### Load the data set